-Candidates for promotion to professor of practice should list all scholarly contributions in reverse chronological order, but should indicate which contributions occurred since the last promotion.
+Candidates for promotion should list all scholarly contributions in reverse chronological order, but should indicate which contributions occurred since the last promotion.
 The contributions since last promotion should be consistent with those reported in the Executive Summary.

 - 1. Books or monographs

 - 2. Book chapters

 - 3. Books edited

 - 4. Textbooks authored

 - 5. Textbooks edited

 - 6. Papers in refereed journals (both print and electronic)